Static-electro/c011apsy/README.md

 	1. depending on the initial tileset and the rules, it's quite possible that the result of (5) is empty.
 In this case you may either pick any tile at random, or use the _union_ of the four neighboring sets as a pool for picking a tile
 7. mark cell *C* as visited, add its neighbors to the processing queue
 8. for each cell in the queue, repeat the process from step (2)
-9. repeat the process from step (1) until every field cell has only one possible tile to place in (step-by-step generation approach exits here every time)
+9. repeat the process from step (1) until every field cell is left with only one possible tile to place in (step-by-step generation approach exits here every time)